kubevirt/kubevirt/docs/defaulting.md

-In order to make sure that the Libvirt version, which does the defaulting generates appliable defaults, it must first be compatible with the libvirt/qemu pairs, currently running on the hostr.
+In order to make sure that the Libvirt version, which does the defaulting generates appliable defaults, it must first be compatible with the libvirt/qemu pairs, currently running on the host.
 Second a guest machine type must be specified, to guarantee migratability between the different versions in the cluster.